 Not all vehicles are equally well designed.
 Some have crush zones that are too stiff and/or too short and safety cages that aren’t strong enough.
 These can contribute to the collapse of the occupant compartment in serious crashes.

-Vehicle Size & Weight
+How Vehicle Size and Weight Affects Safety

 The vehicle’s size and weight affect its safety in severe collisions.
 In general, larger vehicles are safer than smaller, lighter ones in terms of crash performance.
 Relative to their population on the road, small cars have an occupant fatality rate that is twice as high as larger vehicles.